 Producer-based food hubs meeting these qualifications are eligible as part of mid-tier value chain projects.
-Applicant ownership of the raw agricultural commodity and value-added agricultural product from raw through value-added stages is not necessarily required, as long as the mid-tier value chain application can demonstrate an increase in customer base and increase in revenue returns to the applicant producers supplying the majority of the raw agricultural commodity for the project.
+Applicant ownership of the raw agricultural commodity and value-added agricultural product from raw through value-added stages is not necessarily required, as long as the application can demonstrate an increase in customer base and revenue returns to the applicant producers supplying the majority of the raw agricultural commodity for the project.